How To: Get Rid of Woodpeckers

 - Set up a wind chime or a pinwheel near the spot.
 The noise or motion these objects make in the wind may fool your woodpecker into thinking a predator is near and deter them from coming any closer.

-- 3. Set up a pretend predator.
+- Set up a pretend predator.
 Because owls prey on woodpeckers, artificial decoy owls often serve as effective deterrents.
 You can purchase readymade decoys on the internet (view example on Amazon), at home improvement centers, and many local garden stores.
 Opt for ones with reflective eyes, which look more realistic.

 - Spook them with noise.
 This last simple deterrent (no purchase necessary!) only requires you to clap your hands, whoop, or make another loud noise to frighten the bird off if you’re outdoors and you see one.